datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

-reports or statements presented to the Company by its Manager, any of its Members, officers, employees or committees, or by any other person, as to matters the Manager reasonably believes are within such other person’s professional or expert competence and who has been selected with reasonable care by or on behalf of the Company, including information, opinions, reports or statements as to the value and amount of the assets, liabilities, profits or losses of the Company or any
+reports or statements presented to the Company by its Manager, any of its Members, officers, employees or committees, or by any other person, as to matters the Manager reasonably believes are within such other person's professional or expert competence and who has been selected with reasonable care by or on behalf of the Company, including information, opinions, reports or statements as to the value and amount of the assets, liabilities, profits or losses of the Company or any